SemanurCelebi/crud-test-vuejs/README.md

-# CRUD Code Test
+# Customer CRUD Project

-Please read each note very carefully!
-Feel free to add/change the project structure to a clean architecture to your view.

-Create a simple CRUD application with VueJ that implements the below model:
+A simple CRUD application with VueJS that implements the below model:
 ```
 Customer {
 	Firstname